fbpx

 The general POA authorizes the agent to act on behalf of the principal in all situations allowed by local law.
 The principal can still handle some affairs on their own.

-A financial power of attorney is unique in that it allows the agent to make decisions about the principal’s money and property, such as paying bills, filing taxes, or collecting and managing retirement benefits.
+A financial POA is unique in that it allows the agent to make decisions about the principal’s money and property, such as paying bills, filing taxes, or collecting and managing retirement benefits.

 5. A Medical Power of Attorney